opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     To quickly select one or more known rules and dismiss others, first deselect all rules by moving the **Rule name** toggle to the left, then search for your target rule names and select each individually by moving its toggle to the right.
     {: .tip }

-1. In the **Detector schedule** section, set how often the detector will run.
-Specify a unit of time and a corresponding number to set the interval.
-1. Choose **Next** in the lower-right corner of the screen to continue.
-The **Configure field mapping** page appears.

 ## Step 2.
 Create field mappings

 The field mapping step matches field names from the rule with field names from the log index being used to provide data.
 Creating field mappings allows the system to accurately pass event data from the log to the detector and then use the data to trigger alerts.

 The data source (log index), log type, and detection rules specified in the first step determine which fields are available for mapping.
-For example, when "Windows logs" is selected as the log type, this parameter, along with the specific detection rules, determines the list of rule field names available for the mapping.
-Similarly, the selected data source (log index) determines the list of log source field names that are available for the mapping.
+For example, when "Windows logs" is selected as the log type, this parameter, along with the specific detection rules, determines the list of detection field names available for the mapping.
+Similarly, the selected data source determines the list of log source field names that are available for the mapping.

 Because the system uses prepackaged Sigma rules for detector creation, it can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
 The field mapping step presents a view of automatically mapped fields while also providing the option to customize, change, or add new field mappings.
-When a detector includes custom rules, you can follow this step to manually map rule field names to log source field names.
+When a detector includes customized rules, you can follow this step to manually map rule field names to log source field names.

+Because the system has the ability to automatically map field names, this step is optional.
+However, the more fields that can be mapped between detector fields and log source fields, the greater the accuracy of generated findings.

 #### A note on field names

-The field mapping process requires that you are familiar with the field names in the log index and have an understanding of the data contained in those fields.
-If you have an understanding of the log fields in the index, the mapping is typically a straightforward process.
+If you choose to perform manual field mapping, the expectation is that you are familiar with the field names in the log index and have an understanding of the data contained in those fields.
+If you have an understanding of the log source fields in the index, the mapping is typically a straightforward process.

 Security Analytics takes advantage of prepackaged Sigma rules for security event detection.
 Therefore, the field names are derived from a Sigma rule field standard.
 To make them easier to identify, however, we have created aliases for the Sigma rule fields based on the open-source Elastic Common Schema (ECS) specification.
 These alias rule field names are the field names used in these steps.
 They appear in the **Detector field name** column of the mapping tables.